 Borrowings, also known as leverage, magnify the potential for gain or loss on invested equity capital.
 As we intend to use leverage to partially finance our investments, you will experience increased risks associated with investing in our common stock.
 Our SBIC subsidiaries issue debt securities guaranteed by the SBA and sold in the capital markets.
 As a result of its guarantee of the debt securities, the SBA has fixed dollar claims on the assets of our SBIC subsidiaries that are superior to the claims of our common stockholders.
 We may also borrow from banks and other lenders in the future.
 If the value of our assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more sharply than it would have had we not leveraged.
 Conversely, if the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
-Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to decline more sharply than it would have had we not borrowed.
-Such a decline could negatively affect our ability to make distributions to our stockholders.
-Leverage is generally considered a speculative investment technique.
+Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would without the leverage, while any decrease in our income would cause our net investment income to decline more sharply than it would have had we not borrowet to decline more sharply than it would have had we not borrowet to decline more sharply than it would have had we not leveraged.